 Emilio Bermiss (1995 – 1999) was executive director of the New York Mission Society.

 Rose Dobrof, Ph.D.
-(1995 – 2008) is the Brookdale professor of gerontology at Hunter College.
+(1995 – 2008) was a Brookdale professor of gerontology at Hunter College.
 In 1975, she became the founding director of Hunter’s Brookdale Center on Aging.
-She serves at co-director of the Hunter College/Mount Sinai School of Medicine Geriatric Education Center.
-She was appointed to serve as a member of the policy committee for the White House Conference on Aging in 1995, and appointed to serve on the Federal Council on Aging.
+She served as co-director of the Hunter College/Mount Sinai School of Medicine Geriatric Education Center.
+Dr. Dobrof was appointed to serve as a member of the policy committee for the White House Conference on Aging in 1995, and appointed to serve on the Federal Council on Aging.